-This page is to provide information to the public, other organisations and rough sleepers who have access to the internet
+This page is to provide information to the public, other organisations and people sleeping rough

-WHO CAN I INFORM THAT I'VE SEEN A ROUGH SLEEPER?
+WHO CAN I INFORM THAT I AM SLEEPING ROUGH OR SEEN A PERSON SLEEPING ROUGH?

 P3 - Specialist Rough Sleeper Outreach Team for Lincolnshire

 Tel: 0808 281 0280 Office hours 08:00 to 16:00 Monday - Friday.
 If phoning out of hours please leave a message on the voicemail which will be picked the next working day.

 Streetlink - enables members of the public to connect people sleeping rough with the local services that can support them.